HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **(I) Start instructions**

-- Click "Data Management -> Data Restore -> \[Start Restore]" to jump to the data restore page.
+Click "Data Management -> Data Restore -> \[Start Restore]" to jump to the data restore page.

-- For data security reasons, if there is no data backup for more than 3 h before the restore is started, the user will be informed whether to execute a backup immediately.
+For data security reasons, if there is no data backup for more than 3 h before the restore is started, the user will be informed whether to execute a backup immediately.
 If a backup is needed, it will jump to the backup window for Manual Backup first.

 **(II) Page description**

-- LogicDB: One or more logicDB can be selected to restore.
+- **LogicDB**: One or more logicDB can be selected to restore.

-- Restorable Timepoint: the backup time point that can be restored.
+- **Restorable Timepoint**: the backup time point that can be restored.
 Hotdb Management calculates the target time interval that can be restored currently according to the backup file information of the corresponding logicDB recorded, that is, the time point when the backup of logicDB is successful and not cleaned up (excluding the backup that is invalid due to lonfigDB modification).

-- You can also select to restore to any restorable time point after selecting "restore to the user-defined time point".
+  You can also select to restore to any restorable time point after selecting "restore to the user-defined time point".
 For details, please refer to [(III) restore to the user-defined time point](#restore-to-user-defined-time-point).

-- Full Backup to be Used: the file information that can be restored, which is the latest full backup file by default.
+- **Full Backup to be Used**: the file information that can be restored, which is the latest full backup file by default.
 Deleted or invalid files are not displayed (backup files shall be fully consistent with the logicDB).

-- Incremental Backup to be used in Restore: Calculate the incremental backup to be used based on the selected restore time point and the full backup to be used selected by users.
+- **Incremental Backup to be used in Restore**: Calculate the incremental backup to be used based on the selected restore time point and the full backup to be used selected by users.
 If there are multiple incremental backups, the latest incremental backup is displayed by default.

-- Whether to Conduct Drop Operation for the Restored Table before Restore: It is checked by default, otherwise the restored table shall be deleted manually.
+- **Whether to Conduct Drop Operation for the Restored Table before Restore**: It is checked by default, otherwise the restored table shall be deleted manually.
 If restore is executed directly without checking this option and deleting the restored table manually, users will be prompted that the table already exists.

-- Full Backup File Encryption Method: Unencrypted, 3DES and AES.
+- **Full Backup File Encryption Method**: Unencrypted, 3DES and AES.
 By default, it will be the encryption method used in full backup.

-- Full Backup File Encryption Key: It is not displayed when the encryption method is Unencrypted.
+- **Full Backup File Encryption Key**: It is not displayed when the encryption method is Unencrypted.

 **(III) Restore to the user-defined time point**{#restore-to-user-defined-time-point}

 ![](assets/hotdb-management/image351.png)

-- After selecting "restore to the user-defined time point", select any time point within the restorable time range through the second-level time selector.
+After selecting "restore to the user-defined time point", select any time point within the restorable time range through the second-level time selector.
 The restorable time range is from the earliest time point when the current LogicDB backup succeeds and has not been cleared till the latest time point.

-- If the selected time point can only correspond to one full backup, while it is within the restorable time range, it can only be restored to the time of full backup instead of the specified time.
+If the selected time point can only correspond to one full backup, while it is within the restorable time range, it can only be restored to the time of full backup instead of the specified time.

-- If the cluster is non-XA cluster, when it is restored to the user-defined time point, data consistency is not guaranteed, and there may be half a transaction, and the restore end point is the local time of each node rather than the time of the compute node.
+If the cluster is non-XA cluster, when it is restored to the user-defined time point, data consistency is not guaranteed, and there may be half a transaction, and the restore end point is the local time of each node rather than the time of the compute node.
 It is recommended to use this function only in clusters with XA transaction enabled.

-- When a user-defined time point is selected, the full backup and incremental backup used for restore will be automatically filled.
+When a user-defined time point is selected, the full backup and incremental backup used for restore will be automatically filled.
 Click \[start restore] to restore to the user-defined time point.

 #### Instructions for executing data restore